The best way to deal with a judgmental person is to ignore him/her.

-The next best thing is to process the emotions you get while the person is judging you in a certain way.
+The next best thing is to process the emotions you get while the person judges you in a certain way.

-If you can keep your being in a pleasant state even when being judged, the judgmental person has lost most his/her power.
+If you can keep your being in a pleasant state even when judged, the judgmental person has lost most of his/her power.

 He was judged for who he was.